emerald-dao/emerald-academy-v2/src/lib/content/courses/intermediate-cadence/en/week2/day1.md

+---
+title: Access (contract) Pattern
+day: 1
+language: en
+excerpt: In this Chaper, we will be talking a lot about Admin rights, and how to navigate giving Admins abilities in your contracts.
+---

 # Chapter 2 Day 1 - access(contract) Pattern

 Hey hey, and welcome to the next Chapter of this course.
 You survived Chapter 1, and are hopefully masters of capabilities.
 In this Chaper, we will be talking a lot about Admin rights, and how to navigate giving Admins abilities in your contracts.